 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Pelion has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Pelion has few renters and college students.
 But the biggest reason it is quieter in Pelion than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Pelion may be for you.

 One downside of living in Pelion is that it can take a long time to commute to work.
 In Pelion, the average commute to work is 33.70 minutes, which is quite a bit higher than the national average.

 As is often the case in a small town, Pelion doesn't have a public transportation system that people use for their commute.

-In terms of college education, Pelion is nearly on par with the US average for all cities of 21.84%: 18.24% of adults 25 and older in Pelion have a bachelor's degree or advanced degree.
+The percentage of adults in Pelion with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.46% of adults in Pelion have a bachelor's degree or advanced degree.

+Pelion is a somewhat ethnically-diverse town.
 The people who call Pelion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pelion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pelion include German, English, European, and Italian.
+Pelion also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.50% of the town’s residents.
+Important ancestries of people in Pelion include Irish, German, English, European, and Scots-Irish.

 The most common language spoken in Pelion is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.